tochman/the_blue_print/chapters/03-state-and-props.md

 This form component demonstrates how to manage complex state while maintaining immutability.
 Each update creates a new state object rather than modifying the existing one, which ensures that React can properly detect changes and trigger re-renders.

-## Data Flow Patterns and Communication Strategies
+## Data flow patterns and communication strategies

 Effective data flow is the backbone of maintainable React applications.
 Understanding how to structure communication between components prevents many common architectural problems and makes your applications easier to debug and extend.

 The fundamental principle of React's data flow is that data flows down through props and actions flow up through callback functions.
 This unidirectional pattern creates predictable relationships between components and makes it easier to trace how data changes propagate through your application.

-## Lifting State Up
+## Lifting state up

 Here's one of React's most important patterns, and honestly, one that I wish I had understood better earlier in my React journey: lifting state up.
 The idea is simple.
 When multiple components need to share the same piece of state, you move that state to their closest common parent.